TAA - Australia's first HijackingThe Trans Australia Airlines hijacking was Australia's first Hijacking and arguably the first reported

 Tom Bennett was awarded the George Medal for his actions and Captain Lawrence was commended.

-The crew consisted of Captain John Denton, First officer Tom R. Bennett, Flight Engineer Fred McDonald, Hostess Fay Strugnell and Hostess Janeene Christie.
+The crew consisted of Captain John William Benton, First officer Tom R. Bennett, Flight Engineer Fred McDonald, Hostess Fay Strugnell and Hostess Janeene Christie.
 Hildebrandt had a sawn-off .22 calibre rifle and had suspended over a torch battery a bare wire attached to a detonator adjoining two sticks of gelignite.

 Another wire was attached from the gelignite to the battery.
 Hildebrandt fired a shot, which went through the aircraft ceiling, narrowly missing First Officer Tom Bennett who punched Hildebrandt and pulled the wires from his hand and disabled the bomb.
 Captain Dennis Lawrence who was traveling as a passenger assisted in subduing the Hijacker.